 By Taiji Miyasaka

 The largest of these sculptures – a thirteen-foot inhabitable clay and wood sphere – is created through a traditional method of Japanese plaster construction.
 To learn these techniques, Miyasaka is working with a group of master plasterers both in his native Japan and in Seattle.
-The participating Japanese plasterers will be holding demonstrations of their traditional methods of soil application from February 9th-11th at MadArt Studio, as part of the Open Studio installation period.
+The participating Japanese plasterers are holding demonstrations of their traditional methods of soil application on February 7th and 8th at MadArt Studio, as part of the Open Studio installation period.

 Generous support for this exhibition has been provided by MadArt, Artist Trust, and The Japan Foundation (Tokyo).
 Special thanks to Voiland College of Engineering and Architecture Engineering Shop at Washington State University, and the School of Design and Construction at Washington State University.